mobile-simformsolutions/VonageVideoChatIOS/README.md

  ***You will need a device to test the followings***

 **Simulate an incoming call**
-The Home screen is visible till no incomming calls received.
+The Home screen is visible till no incoming calls received.
 To make it working, Fire VOIP push notificaiton to the application and accept the call.

 **Use [Pusher](https://github.com/noodlewerk/NWPusher) for VOIP push **